bill10/hyper-embed/README.md

 # hyper-embed

 ## Usage
-To use this package, copy the `hyperEmbed.py` file to your working directory, and follow the example `medline.ipynb` notebook.
+To use this package, copy the `hyperEmbed.py` file to your working directory, and follow the example `medline.ipynb` notebook (or `medline_gpu.ipynb` if you would like to use GPU).

 ### Requirements